manticoresoftware/manticoresearch/manual/english/Data_creation_and_modification/Updating_documents/REPLACE.md

 `REPLACE` works similarly to [INSERT](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md), but it marks the previous document with the same ID as deleted before inserting a new one.

+As witn INSERT, if the table you’re trying to replace documents in doesn’t exist yet, Manticore will attempt to create it automatically.
+For more details, see [Auto schema](../../Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md#Auto-schema).

 If you are looking for in-place updates, please see [this section](../../Data_creation_and_modification/Updating_documents/UPDATE.md).

 ## SQL REPLACE